flemm0/PM_566/01-assignment/README.md

 ![](README_files/figure-gfm/Plot%20data%20for%20whole%20state-1.png)<!-- -->
-Both the histograms for 2019 and 2004 data are right-skewed with a peak at around 2.5 concentration of 10, but the bars for the 2004 data are higher, with many observations above 2.5 concentration of 25.
+Both the histograms for 2019 and 2004 data are right-skewed with a peak at around 2.5 concentration of 10, however, the 2004 data contains many more PM 2.5 concentration observations above 13.

 Plot PM 2.5 concentration by county.